Amy Bock

-Amy Maud Bock (18 May 1859 – 29 August 1943) was a Tasmanian-born New Zealand female confidence trickster.
+Amy Maud Bock (18 May 1859 – 29 August 1943) was a New Zealand confidence trickster.
 Her usual pattern involved making emotional claims to her employer or other acquaintances in order to obtain money or property, or committing some other petty scam like taking watches for "repair" and then claiming to have lost them, making purchases under her employer or acquaintance's name without permission, or claiming to sell tickets to concerts or events.
 She would then abscond from the area, and once caught, would immediately admit to the fraud.
 She often gave away the proceeds of her crimes, and pled guilty to all charges that were brought against her (except on one occasion).
 After thirteen periods of imprisonment totalling sixteen years and two months, her most audacious fraud involved impersonating a man named "Percy Redwood" in order to marry the daughter of a wealthy Otago family.

 Both during her life and since her death, Bock has been the subject of significant media attention and interest within New Zealand.
 Fiona Farrell, writing in The Book of New Zealand Women (1995), described her as the country's "most unusual and energetic con-artist".